Module 1: Rental Scam Prevention in BC | LandlordPass.com

 • Document fabrication: fake references, job letters, pay stubs, altered credit reports.

-• Payment manipulation: overpayment/refund pressure exploiting settlement windows.
+• Payment manipulation: overpayment/refund pressure exploiting processing and settlement timing gaps.

 • Spoofing/phishing: fake “bank,” “RTB,” or platform emails to harvest credentials.